mpenet/ex/README.md

 clauses.
 If you specify a `catch-data` clause with a keyword as first argument things get interesting.
-We assume you always put a `:type` key in the ex-info you want to use with this, and will match it's value to the value of the key in the `catch-data` clause.
+We assume you always put a `:type` key in the ex-info you want to use with this, and will match its value to the value of the key in the `catch-data` clause.

-Essentially catch-data takes this form:
+Essentially `catch-data` takes this form:

 ``` clj
 (catch-data :something m